AdobeDocs/analytics-platform.en/help/mobile-app/create-scorecard.md

 ![New score card4](assets/new_score_card4.png)

-If the date range you want hasn’t been created yet, you can create a new one by clicking the calendar icon.
+If the date range you want hasn't been created yet, you can create a new one by clicking the calendar icon.

 ![New score card5](assets/new_score_card5.png)